RTFC Homepage

 New:

-this version supports Word 2024 (desktop app) and corresponding versions installed locally on Windows 10 or Windows 11 as part of a Microsoft 365 subscription for the first time.
+This version supports Word 2024 (desktop app) for the first time, as well as corresponding versions installed locally under Windows 10 or Windows 11 as part of a Microsoft 365 subscription.

 New:

-if the Word List Builder is invoked while Microsoft Word is running with an open and already saved document in the foreground, the document is automatically loaded into the Word List Builder.
-You will be taken directly to the "Word List" dialog step and can select the desired list parameters.
-If no document is open or Word is minimized, the Word List Generator start dialog is invoked.
+If the Word List Generator is started while Microsoft Word is running in the foreground with an open, already-saved document, the document is now automatically loaded into the Word List Generator.
+You are taken directly to the "Word list" dialog step, where you can choose the desired list parameters.
+If no document is open, or Word is running minimized, the Word List Generator's start dialog is shown instead.

 Improvement:

-In speech synthesis, a hyphen between Roman numerals is now interpreted as a " dash" and read aloud correctly, unless it is a single letter.
+In speech synthesis, a hyphen between Roman numerals is now interpreted as a range dash ("to") and read out correctly, provided it does not involve single letters.

 Improvement:

-The interaction of conditional hyphens and active hyphenation has been improved.
-In this context, the vocabulary of active hyphenation has been supplemented by several thousand words.
+The interaction between conditional hyphens and active hyphenation was improved.
+In this context, the active-hyphenation word list was extended by several thousand words.

 Improvement:

-this release fixes an issue with current versions of Microsoft Office 2021 or later (desktop app) and Microsoft 365 (subscription), which could cause a prompt to appear when Word is closed asking if changes should be saved to the RtfcWiz.dot file.
-This problem only occurred if there were other add-ins from other manufacturers in addition to the add-ins from RTFC.
+This version fixes a problem with current versions of Microsoft Office 2021 or later (desktop app) and Microsoft 365 (subscription), which could cause a prompt to appear when closing Word asking whether changes to the file "RtfcWiz.dot" should be saved.
+This problem only occurred when add-ins from other vendors were present in addition to the RTFC add-ins.

 Bug fix:

-If the option for duplex printing was disabled in the RTFC print dialog, the print output was unnecessarily completed with a form feed character.
-This resulted in an unnecessary blank page when Enabling Juliet 120.
+If the duplex printing option was disabled in RTFC's Print dialog, the print output was unnecessarily terminated with a form-feed character.
+On an Enabling Juliet 120, this resulted in an unnecessary blank page.

 Bug fix:

-The preview window for table profiles in the Hypertext Wizard did not always match the result after conversion to Braille, because no leading spaces were added for advertisement characters.
+The preview window for table profiles in the Hypertext Wizard did not always match the result after conversion to Braille, because leading spaces were not added for indicator characters.

 9.06